Jevi-Waugh/Jevi-Waugh/README.md

 </p>

 * I'm interested in Deep learning, Computer Vision and Pattern Recognition.
-* I also tutor software engineering at UQ, as I believe everyone should have a strong foundation.
+* I also tutor Machine Learning, Functional and Logic programming, and software engineering at UQ.
+If that's something you are passionate as well then reach out, maybe we could work on a project!

 I am currently working on upgrading the softmax formula used in Attention in collaboration with a researcher.
-I Fine tuned Flan-T5 using the Biolaysumm dataset as part of PatternAnalysis2025.
-Head to the recognition branch for implementation details.
-I am currently a Summer Research Scholar for the School of Electrical Engineering and Computer Science at UQ, expanding the work LEARNING FREQUENCY DOMAIN CODES FOR SEMANTIC VISION on segmentation tasks which has never been done before.
+I was a Summer Research Scholar for the School of Electrical Engineering and Computer Science at UQ, expanding the work LEARNING FREQUENCY DOMAIN CODES FOR SEMANTIC VISION on segmentation tasks which has never been done before.
+Within that role, I derived a formula/algorithm that beat a SOTA model such as UNET in terms of validation score and memory.
+There is a strong opportunity for me to continue this amazing research at UQ, and hopefully publish two papers at some of the top Computer Vision conferences.

-If that's something you are passionate as well then reach out, maybe we could work on a project!

 Find more at https://jevi-waugh.github.io/
 <!--